FOODit Terms and Conditions

 11.9.1.
 Upon Termination or at any other time The Restaurant can purchase the domain name registered by FOODit for a fee of £79+VAT.
 Upon payment of the fee to FOODit we will transfer the domain based on the rules of that domain.
 If you wish to start this process email firstname.lastname@example.org

 12. SERIOUS BREACH OF OBLIGATIONS

 12.1.
-In the event of repeated incidents of default by the Restaurant and complaints from customers about the Restaurant, FOODit shall be entitled to determine in its sole discretion, whether or not such breaches can be remedied.
+In the event of repeated incidents of default by the Restaurant and/or complaints from customers about the Restaurant, FOODit shall be entitled to determine in its sole discretion, whether or not such breaches can be remedied.